Fundamentals of Panic Attacks

 Regina Lazarovich, PhD

-Dr. Regina Lazarovich, PhD is a licensed Clinical Psychologist and owner of the private practice Compass CBT, serving clients across California and New York.
+Dr. Regina Lazarovich, PhD is a licensed Clinical Psychologist and founder of Compass CBT, serving clients across California, Florida, and New York.
 She graduated summa cum laude with a Bachelor of Science from Brooklyn College and earned her Master of Science and Doctorate in Clinical Psychology from Hofstra University.
-Dr. Lazarovich has dedicated her fifteen-year career to helping individuals break free from generalized anxiety, social anxiety, panic attacks, phobias, OCD, ADHD, binge eating, bulimia, orthorexia, emotional eating, disordered eating, and body image distress.
+Dr. Lazarovich has dedicated her fifteen-year career to helping individuals break free from generalized anxiety, social anxiety, panic attacks, phobias, OCD, ADHD, binge eating, anorexia, orthorexia, bulimia, disordered eating, and negative body image.
 Her work has spanned hospital, university counseling center, community health center, and private practice settings.
-Dr. Lazarovich has a comprehensive background in Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention (ERP), Acceptance and Commitment Therapy (ACT), Mindful Self-Compassion (MSC), and Dialectical Behavior Therapy (DBT).
+Dr. Lazarovich has a comprehensive background in Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention (ERP), Acceptance and Commitment Therapy (ACT), Inference-Based Cognitive Behavioral Therapy (I-CBT), Mindful Self-Compassion (MSC), and Dialectical Behavior Therapy (DBT).
 She approaches clients with eating disorders and body image issues from Health at Every Size® (HAES) and Intuitive Eating perspectives.
-Learn more and schedule an appointment at www.CompassCBT.com
+Learn more at www.CompassCBT.com

 https://www.compasscbt.com